JC-Electronics-Design/PD-01RGB-WIFI1/README.md

 - PD-01RGB-WIFI1 is the internal reference I use for this product.

 ## Enclosure
 There are <a href="https://www.thingiverse.com/thing:5255430">stl files</a> available on Thingiverse for a 3D printed enclosure.
-The left one is for use with an internal touch button.
-The right one is for use with an external touch button.
+The first one is for use with an internal touch button.
+The second is for use with an external touch button.

 <img src="https://user-images.githubusercontent.com/34834753/154859582-9141cc98-ce4c-426b-a16d-037899c520a4.png" height="250"><img src="https://user-images.githubusercontent.com/34834753/154859585-2c92d6d5-2ffd-4a13-8607-8115ea47e927.png" height="250">